 Background:

-Randomised trials are essential to reliably assess the effects of interventions to improve health.
-Nevertheless, interpretation of the results of such studies, particularly when considering absolute effects, is enhanced by understanding the ways in which the trial population may differ from the populations whose care it aims to inform.
+Randomised trials are essential to reliably assess medical interventions.
+Nevertheless, interpretation of such studies, particularly when considering absolute effects, is enhanced by understanding how the trial population may differ from the populations it aims to represent.

 Methods:

 We compared baseline characteristics and mortality of RECOVERY participants recruited in England (n= 38,510) with a reference population hospitalised with COVID-19 in England (n = 346,271) from March 2020 - November 2021.
 We used hospitalisation and mortality data for both cohorts to extract demographics, comorbidity/frailty scores, and crude and age- and sex-adjusted 28-day all-cause mortality.